AkshayBhanawala/SteamRelayServerPicker/README.md

 * **📡 Live Ping Diagnostics:** Multithreaded ICMP pinging to map your actual latency to global Steam datacenters.
 * **🛡️ Windows Firewall Integration:** One-click blocking/unblocking of specific datacenters to avoid high-ping routing.
 * **🌍 3D Holographic Globe:** Built with D3.js and Canvas, rendering global server nodes in real-time.
+* **✏️ Custom Steam AppID:** Allows to use custom steam App ID to manage it's servers.
 ---

 ## 🎮 Supported Games & How It Works